imbo/imbo/docs/installation/event_listeners.rst

 You can customize how the access token is generated and which URL parameter that contain the access token.
 The default implementation uses a SHA256 HMAC generated from the private key and the URL of the request.

 To switch to a different access token generator provide a new generator in the ``accessTokenGenerator`` parameter.
-This generator must implement the AccessTokenInterface interface, available under EventListener\AccessToken\AccessTokenInterface.
+This generator must implement the ``AccessTokenInterface`` interface, available under ``EventListener\AccessToken\AccessTokenInterface``.
 An abstract class (``AccessTokenGenerator``) is included that you can subclass to quickly implement an alternative signature algorithm.

-To use a different algorithm, provide it as a key in the parameter array when creating the AccessToken event listener:
+To use a different algorithm, provide it as a key in the parameter array when creating the access token event listener:

 .. code-block:: php